vincent-uden/website/src/pages/blog/pcb_management.md

 As could probably be derived from the mixed colouring of my grid, I printed the parts from filament I had laying around, thus the slightly stochastic look.

 To label each bin I wrote a [typst](https://typst.app/) file which automatically lays out each component name on an A4 paper with guides for where to cut.
-The only input is a list of component names whos labels shall be printed
+The only input is a list of component names whose labels shall be printed

 ```typst
 #let names = (